The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Insert crankshaft locking pin into sensor bracket hole and harmonic balancer hole.

 Fully retard intake and exhaust camshafts.
+(Euro S50 Double Vanos)

 For each camshaft, place open wrench (24mm combo wrench) on camshaft hex at cylinder 2 and turn camshaft counter clockwise to adjustment end position.

-Note: Camshaft rotation is most effective when standing at exhaust side of car.
+Message: Camshaft rotation is most effective when standing at exhaust side of car.

-Note: Rock camshaft back and forth to release bind and allow rotation.
+Memo: Rock camshaft back and forth to release bind and allow rotation.

-Note: Camshafts will already be close to fully retarded position.
+Record: Camshafts will already be close to fully retarded position.

 Install vanos alignment bridge without alignment dowel on engine head at cylinder 3 (picture).